Revealing the Power of Masked Autoencoders in Traffic Forecasting: Methodology

+The pretraining stage uncovers spatial-temporal patterns in traffic data via self-supervised masking.
+First, we enhance existing encoders $\textrm{Enc}(\cdot)$ with a dual masking module.
+Given the spatial-temporal interactions in traffic data, we combine spatial and temporal masking rather than isolating one domain.
+For the masking approach, spatially, we use biased random walk-based masking instead of simple uniform masking to preserve and challenge structural integrity of traffic networks.
+Temporally, we employ patch-based masking, dividing data into non-overlapping patches and masking these, which proves more challenging than masking single timesteps.
+Each component is detailed below.

-\paragraph{Spatial Masking.} Most existing works on masked graph autoencoders focus on masking a subset of relations uniformly.
-However, the inherent structural redundancy simplifies the task of relation reconstruction.
-In this case, the model merely needs to focus on first or second hop neighborhoods to discover relevant relationships.
-To address this challenge, we take path as the basic masking unit, where a path in a graph signifies a sequence of relations connecting a series of adjacent nodes.
-Building on this concept, we propose a \textit{biased random walk-based} spatial masking strategy.
-This strategy first generates paths from $\gG$ using a biased random walker \cite{DBLP:conf/kdd/GroverL16}, which offers the flexibility to smoothly transition between Breadth-first Sampling (BFS) and Depth-first Sampling (DFS) of nodes along the path, allowing for a more comprehensive exploration of the graph's structure.
-Formally, the set of masked relations $\gE_{\textrm{mask}}$ with size $|\gE| \cdot p_s$ are sampled from $\gE$ as:
+\paragraph{Spatial Masking.} While existing graph MAEs often uniformly mask a subset of relations, we enhance the challenge by using paths as the basic unit of masking to capture more complex structures.
+Leveraging a \textit{biased random walk-based spatial masking} strategy inspired by \cite{DBLP:conf/kdd/GroverL16}, we generate paths using a biased random walker that blends breadth-first and depth-first sampling, enabling deeper graph exploration.
+Relations for masking $\gE_{\textrm{mask}}$ with size $|\gE| \cdot p_s$ are selected from $\gE$ as:

-where $p_s$ is the spatial masking ratio, $\gR \in \gV$ is the set of root nodes to start the walks, $p$ and $q$ denote return and in-out hyperparameters \cite{DBLP:conf/kdd/GroverL16}, respectively.
-Then, all relations belonging to the sampled paths are masked by setting the corresponding entry of $\mA$ to zero:
+where $p_s$ is the spatial masking ratio, $\gR \in \gV$ is the set of root nodes, and $p$ and $q$ are hyperparameters controlling the walk dynamics.
+Masked relations are then set to zero in the adjacency matrix $\mA$:

-Compared to uniform relation masking and plain walk-based masking, our proposed strategy can flexibly break connections between nodes that either have close proximity or share similar structural roles.
-For spatial-temporal models that learns $\gG$ dynamically from MTS data, we apply our designed spatial masking strategy adaptively during training.
+Our spatial masking strategy enhances the reconstruction task's complexity and the encoder’s capacity to infer hidden structure.